 The teacher will explain to the students that they are able to use Freckle to practice their Math, Science, Social Studies, and English Language Arts facts.

 The students log in to Freckle using the classroom code.

 Ask the students to click on the math adaptive practice.

-Encourage students to work at their best ability.
+Encourage students to work to their best ability.